chelsthebot122/chelsthebot122/README.md

 # Hello, I'm Chelsea 👋

 I'm an aspiring Computer Science & AI researcher/developer passionate about building **ethical, human-centered technology**.
-My interests include a mix of **Artificial Intelligence, Digital Wellness, and Data Ethics**—focusing on how technology can safely serve communities and empower human connection.
+My interests/work includes a mix of **Artificial Intelligence, Digital Wellness, and Data Ethics**—focusing on how technology can safely serve communities and empower human connection.

 ---